QuBerto/OS-Bot-COLOR/documentation/classes/Walker.md

     p1 (Point): The start of the path to be calculated. p2 (Point): The destination point of the path to be calculated. host ("dax" or "osrspf"): Whether to use the DAX or OSRSpathfinder pathfinding API to obtain the desired path.
+Note that the DAX API is significantly more reliable than OSRSpathfinder equivalent.

 Returns:
     WalkPath: The shortest valid path between the two provided points.

-## distance
+## distance()

 Return the Euclidean distance between two points.